Know the Signs and Symptoms of a Stroke – BE FAST

 Stroke is an emergency.
 If a stroke is suspected, call 911 immediately and ask to be taken to a certified stroke treatment center!

 Manage your risk for a stroke and other diseases today.
-Here are some tips to help you and your family live your best life.
+Here are some tips from to help you and your family live your best life.

-- Reduce saturated and trans fats
+- Control Your Cholesterol (reduce saturated and trans fats)

 If you have concerns or are not sure about your risk, speak with your primary care physician and encourage your loved ones to do the same.
+Limiting alcohol consumption and taking medications as prescribed can also help.

 Communication is essential for everyone’s health and safety.
-When you are speaking with healthcare providers ask three specific questions to help you better understand your health risks, conditions and what you or a loved one needs to do to stay healthy:
+When you are speaking with healthcare providers ask three specific questions to help you better understand your health risks, conditions and what you or your loved one needs to do to stay healthy:

 - What is my main problem?